AlgoCompSynth/AlgoCompSynth-One/JetPack5/README.md

 For a reference point on build times, see the archived logfiles in `JetPack5/AGX-Xavier-Logs`, which are timestamped from my most recent build on a 16 GB AGX Xavier.
+The total time on a clean system was 53 minutes.

 5. Review the log files in `JetPack5/Logs` for errors.
 If there are any, open an issue at
 <https://github.com/AlgoCompSynth/AlgoCompSynth-One/issues/new>.
-You can ignore errors in the `cupy` compile; the build process generates errors while discovering the machine configuration but continues until it is done.
+You can ignore errors in the `cupy` compile; the build process generates errors while discovering the machine configuration but completes and installs `cupy`.

 The list of all the Mamba packages installed in the `r-reticulate` environment can be found in `Logs/Mamba-packages.log`.
 For the